-Wednesday, 23 August 2017
+Wednesday 23 August 2017

 Review of 'Lust For Life' by Lana Del Rey

 But fans of her sad side needn't worry – she hasn't embraced ukuleles just yet.
 Most of these tracks revolve around familiar melancholy tales of unrequited love.
 However, there are rose-tinted glimmers of joy this time around.
-‘When The World Was At War We Kept Dancing’ is a rally to keep on being happy despite current events, whilst closing track ‘Get Free’ sees Lana singing ‘I want to move out of the black into the blue’ with a sense of joyous liberation.
+‘When The World Was At War We Kept Dancing’ is a rally to keep on being happy in spite of discouraging current events, whilst closing track ‘Get Free’ sees Lana singing ‘I want to move out of the black into the blue’ with a sense of joyous liberation.

-The vocal guests are a disappointment for the most part.
+The vocal guests are unfortunately a disappointment for the most part.
 Whilst A$AP Rocky's performance is average, Playboi Carti’s auto-tuned whelps on ‘Summer Bummer’ are plain irritating.
 Stevie Nicks meanwhile oversings her duet with Lana as if trying to outdo her younger version, whilst Sean Ono Lennon just sounds like he’s trying to be his dad (can’t kids of famous musicians carve out their own sound?).